eit6609/epub-creator/README.md

 * a generated [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random))
 * `'en'`

-An optional metadata element, `dc:date`, is also provided a default value, the current date.
+An optional metadata element, `dc:date`, is also provided with a default value, the current date.

 You can provide the most common metadata elements using a shortcut: the `simpleMetadata` option.